Choose your learning experience!

 In this resource

 An increasing number of young children are exposed to more than one language from birth.
 Dual language learning has many benefits for children and families, including stronger connections to family and culture.
-Learn how supporting dual or multi-language development by exploring our our curated resources and joining us this week for two live events.
+Learn how supporting dual or multi-language development by exploring our curated resources and Head Start’s video events.